-You may log in to your SU ILLiad account at any time to make requests, track requests, and access articlesyou have requested.
+While logged in to your SU ILLiad account you can make requests, track requests, and download articles you have requested.

-First time users will be asked to fill out a brief registration form before using ILLiad.
+First time users will be asked to fill out a brief registration form before making requests.

-Interlibrary Loan (ILL) is a free service through which you can request materials, such as books, journal articles, book chapters, videos, and other materials that are not available in the Seattle University Libraries or in Summit.
-In general we do not accept ILL requests for textbooks for courses.
+Interlibrary Loan (ILL) is a service free to the user through which you can request research materials, such as books, journal articles, book chapters, videos, and other materials that are not available in the Seattle University Libraries or in Summit.
+Course textbooks may not be requested.
 Please see the Interlibrary Loan Policy/FAQ for additional information.

-When you submit a request, Interlibrary Loan (ILL) staff will act on it by searching for other libraries that will loan the desired material.
-Once the material arrives you will be notified via email that your request is ready for retrieval.
+After you make a request, Interlibrary Loan (ILL) staff will act on it by searching for other libraries that will loan or copy the desired material.
+Once the material arrives, you will be notified via email that your request is ready for retrieval.
 Loans (physical items) will be held at the 3rd floor Circulation Desk for you to check out, and article or chapter scans will be uploaded to your ILLiad account for you to download.

 Interlibrary Loan at Lemieux Library is available to current students, faculty and staff.
 Patrons from the Law school should use ILL services from the Law Library.